rouenlee29/about-me/_posts/2021-01-21-functions-are-not-ugly.md

 ```
 Where we have decided `1` = cat.

 The billion dollar question is, how do we find `f`?
 Surely it is not going to be as simple as `f(x) = x + 2`.
+Also, surely it will take _a lot_ of mathematical computations to transform a collection of numbers to the number `1`!

-Is it just one huge and complicated function that handles everything?
-No. When you key in your username to a website, a function might take your input, do some processing to it before passing it to another.
-Just like when you breathe, oxygen molecules don't go to your lungs right away.
-The Many intermediate processes occur to transport the molecules to your lungs, such as the binding of oxygen molecules to haemoglobin.
+In a promising AI technique called _Deep Learning_, we'd start by mapping the inputs to another set of numbers.
+Then we take this new set of numbers are map it to another set of numbers.
+We'd then repeat this mapping process until we can get a number that represents the desired label.
+This method has the word _deep_ because there are many "layers" of functions working consecutively to process the inputs.

 ### In a relay race